What are the advantages of credit unions?

 3. Credit unions have competitive rates.

-4. Credit unions have a large ATM network.
+4. Credit unions leverage a large ATM network.

 5. Credit unions are active in their communities.